andrewstanton/cirrus_design/src/pages/services/aec.md

 We help our clients reduce file space consumption and offer optimized design services, with fast scan times that create detailed 3D point cloud information.
 Our web interface technology means it’s easy for our clients to access their scans.
 And our ability to add tags, hyperlinks and rich text to three-dimensional scans allows for clear jobsite communication.

-Description on how scanning can be used to verify throughout the entire construction process.
-Pre- verification of site, mid- verification that the structure has been completed according to plan and that all the systems have been installed according to plan.
-Post- verification to see how every piece of equipment will be laid out.
+Digital scans can be used for site verification throughout the build process.
+During pre-build, scans can ensure that all parts of the structure and installations will be completed according to plan, through post-build, when documentation allows our clients to see how every piece of future equipment will be laid out.

 <a href="https://my.matterport.com/show/?m=urwL1Q2NQCe" target="_blank">View Matterport MEP Room Sample</a>